Guide - The Best of Park City

 Group of people white water rafting

-Utah's mountain rivers provide natural relief from summer heat and opportunities for adventure beyond the ski-focused narrative.
-While Park City itself lacks river access, several excellent rafting destinations operate within reasonable driving distance, offering half-day escapes that complement mountain-based activities.
+Utah's mountain rivers provide natural relief from summer heat and opportunities for memorable adventures.
+While Park City itself lacks river access, several excellent rafting and tubing destinations operate within reasonable driving distance, offering half-day escapes that complement mountain-based activities.
 For a complete overview of warm-weather options, see our summer activities guide.

 Rafting Options

 Peak flows typically occur in late spring through early summer as snowmelt swells the rivers.
+Rapids are strongest and fastest during these months.
 Later summer offers lower, warmer water—better for swimming sections but with reduced rapid intensity.

 What to ask about: Water levels and trip intensity when booking.
 Companies adjust routes and recommendations based on current conditions.